rasmusbergpalm/nanograd/README.md

 # nanograd
-An cute little implementation of reverse mode auto-differentiation in ~40 lines of python.
+A cute little implementation of reverse mode auto-differentiation in ~40 lines of python.

 May be useful for educational purposes.